Joel Lynch: Huddersfield Town

 On 11 July 2012, Lynch signed a 3-year deal with Huddersfield Town after turning down a new deal at former club Forest becoming manager Simon Grayson's fifth signing of 2012–13 season.
 Lynch was given the number 33 shirt for the 2012–13 season by manager Simon Grayson on 14 July 2012.
 He made his league début in the 1–0 defeat by Cardiff City at the Cardiff City Stadium on 17 August.
 On 25 August he scored his first goal in a league match against Burnley when he gave Huddersfield a 1–0 lead, where Huddersfield won 2–0 in the end.
 Lynch received his first red card of his Huddersfield career at Hillsborough Stadium in Huddersfield's 3–1 win over Sheffield Wednesday.

 Lynch's first goal of the 2013–14 season came in the 3–2 League Cup win against Charlton Athletic on 27 August 2013.
 Less than a month later Lynch would again score against Charlton, this time in League action on 17 September, before picking up a red card against Reading on 14 December.
 15 days later Lynch scored again, this time in a 5–1 rout against Yeovil Town.
 On 12 April 2014 Lynch received his second red card of the season, this time on 12 April 2014 against Derby County in what proved to be Lynch's penultimate appearance of the season.

 His first goal of the 2014–15 season came against former club Nottingham Forest, just 43 seconds into their Championship clash on 1 November 2014.

 Queens Park Rangers

 On 29 June 2016, Lynch joined fellow Football League Championship side Queens Park Rangers on a three-year deal for an undisclosed fee believed to be around £1.2 million, potentially rising to £1.5 million.
 He scored his first goal for QPR in a 2–1 loss to Wolverhampton Wanderers on 1 December 2016.

 Sunderland

 Following release from QPR, Lynch joined League One side Sunderland.
 On 17 June 2020, the club confirmed Lynch would be leaving.

 Crawley Town

 On 7 September 2021, Lynch signed for EFL League Two club Crawley Town on a contract until 3 January 2022.
 He scored his first goal for the club in a 2-2 draw with Harrogate Town on 21 September 2021.

+On 13 August 2023, it was announced that Lynch had left Crawley after he agreed to terminate his contract with the club.

+Precision Football

+Following his departure, Lynch joined UAE Third Division League club Precision Football, founded by former Brighton & Hove Albion academy teammate Sonny Cobbs.
+During the 2023–24 season, Lynch scored five goals as the club were promoted.
+He signed a new contract with the club in August 2024.